 Cross-section A-A' was created by combining available subsurface and gravity data.
-Well logs from Meiiji Resource Consultants (1983), Case (1985), and others compiled online (UGS, undated) were used to estimate the subsurface contact between Quaternary unconsolidated deposits and Tertiary semi-consolidated to consolidated strata.
-Depth of unconsolidated to semi-consolidated material was also inferred from water well logs in the area (online well data from Utah Division of Water Rights, 2009).
-The top of semi-consolidated material described in well logs (Meiiji Resource Consultants, 1983; Case, 1985; UGS, undated) was marked mostly by a transition from unconsolidated clay, silt, sand, and gravel to more semiconsolidated deposits, typically described as hard pan, various types of cemented or hard material, conglomerate, or lava (Arnow and others, 1970), but also may include shale or limestone.
-While none of the reviewed well logs in the quadrangle specifically identified strata of the Pliocene to Miocene Salt Lake Formation or older Oligocene to Eocene volcanic and volcaniclastic rocks that are common along the Salt Lake Valley margins (see for example Van Horn, 1982; Van Horn and Crittenden, 1987; Biek, 2005a; Biek, 2005b; Biek and others, 2007; McKean, in preparation a), these units are likely part of the Tertiary strata in subsurface.
-Depth to Mesozoic and Paleozoic bedrock was estimated from gravity models by Meijji Resource Consultants (1983) and Hill and others (1990).
+Well logs from Meiiji Resource Consultants (1983), Case (1985), and others compiled online (UGS, undated) were used to estimate the subsurface contact between Quaternary unconsolidated deposits and Tertiary semiconsolidated to consolidated strata.
+Depth of unconsolidated to semiconsolidated material was also inferred from water well logs in the area (online well data from Utah Division of Water Rights, 2009).
+The top of semiconsolidated material described in well logs (Meiiji Resource Consultants, 1983; Case, 1985; UGS, undated) was marked mostly by a transition from unconsolidated clay, silt, sand, and gravel to more semiconsolidated deposits, typically described as hard pan, various types of cemented or hard material, conglomerate, or lava (Arnow and others, 1970), but also may include shale or limestone.
+These hypothesized contacts have not been dated and may not actually represent the transition from Quaternary to Tertiary deposits.
+While none of the reviewed well logs in the quadrangle specifically identified strata of the Pliocene to Miocene Salt Lake Formation or older Oligocene to Eocene volcanic and volcaniclastic rocks that are common along the Salt Lake Valley margins (see for example Van Horn, 1982; Van Horn and Crittenden, 1987; Biek, 2005a, 2005b; Biek and others, 2007, 2018; McKean, 2014), these units are likely part of the Tertiary strata in the subsurface.
+Based on exposures in nearby mountain ranges I hypothesize the Tertiary volcanic and sedimentary rocks are underlain by Mesozoic and/or Paleozoic sedimentary bedrock (see for example Biek and others, 2007, 2018; McKean, 2014, 2018).
+Depth to underlying Mesozoic and/or Paleozoic bedrock was estimated from gravity models by Meiiji Resource Consultants (1983) and Hill and others (1990).
 Basin depth and structure were estimated from gravity data from Cook and Berg (1961), Zoback (1983), and the Pan-American Center for Earth and Environmental Studies (PACES) (2012) gravity database.
 The actual depth to Mesozoic and Paleozoic bedrock is uncertain as no wells in the quadrangle penetrated the entire thickness of Tertiary strata.